sfibich/funWithTerraform/README.md

 ### Notes:
 * All terraform scripts require you to change the storage account and resource group of the state files prior to execution
-* If you need to configure your Azure Environment for Terraform please see the README.md in the setup directory
+* If this is your first time using these scripts please see the README.md in the setup directory